entozoon/html-includes/README.md

 ## "Aren't there a million of these?"

 Yes.
-However, they _all_ miss one of the following requirements:
+However, they _all_ miss at least one of the following requirements:

-* No custom Node script necessary; CLI only
+- No webpack necessary
-* Glob folder support
+- Glob folder support
-* Watch
+- Watch
-* Relative paths
+- Relative paths
+- Minification
-* Saving compiled files with ignoreable filenames
+- Saving compiled files with ignoreable filenames

 ## Install